delegate365/PowerShell/README.md

 ## DESCRIPTION
 The Delegate365 module must be downloaded and installed from the [PowerShell Gallery](https://powershellgallery.com/packages/Delegate365/).
 The Delegate365 module can be used on any platform supporting the .NET standard 2.0 library.
 Once installed on a client machine, use the [Connect-Delegate365](Connect-Delegate365.md) command to connect to your Delegate365 instance and use the cmdlets afterwards.
-Use ***Get-Command -Module Delegate365*** to see a list of available commands in this module, or ***Get-Help command-name*** for information about a specific command.
+Use ***Get-Command -Module Delegate365*** to see a list of available commands in this module, or ***Get-Help command-name*** for information about a specific command and
-All Delegate365 commands have a "D"-character (or the word Delegate365) included after the method to be not confusable with other PowerShell commands, e.g. [Get-DUser](Get-DUser.md).
+***Get-Help command-name -examples*** for samples how to use a command.
+All Delegate365 commands have a "D"-character (or the word Delegate365) included after the method to be not confusable with other PowerShell commands, e.g. [Get-DUser ...](Get-DUser.md).
 [Disconnect-Delegate365](Disconnect-Delegate365.md) closes the connection.

 ## BASIC USAGE
 ```